DanielValencia92/KB-Tracker/README.md

 ## Data & Privacy

 All data is stored **locally in your browser** using IndexedDB (`kb-tracker` database, schema v2).

-Nothing is sent to any external server.
+If you sign in with Google and enable cloud sync *(Chrome only)*, game records are also written to **Firebase Firestore** under your own Google account (`users/{uid}/...`).
+No data is shared with other users.
+Signing out stops future uploads; existing cloud data is not deleted automatically.

+Spectated games (games where you are not an active player) are never recorded.

 ### IndexedDB stores